<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=657551337980251&amp;ev=PageView&amp;noscript=1">

 Toddlers in our Roots classes learn skills related to language, math, science, art, and daily living, while also enhancing fine, gross motor, and sensory development.
 Every child in our Roots program will have the opportunity to engage in hands-on learning activities, including:

-• Physical: Climbing play structures in the yard, running outdoors, jumping, hopping, riding a bike, throwing a ball, dancing, playing in the gym.
+• Physical: Climbing play structures in the yard and classroom, running outdoors, jumping, hopping, riding a bike, throwing a ball, and dancing.

-• Language, literacy and linguistics: Singing songs, storytelling, rhyming, being read to, writing, drawing.
+• Language, literacy and linguistics: Singing songs, storytelling, rhyming, being read to, drawing.

-• Mathematical and scientific thinking: Playing with manipulatives like puzzles, building blocks, play kitchen, counting objects, measuring and comparing sizes, shapes, height and length.
+• Mathematical and scientific thinking: Playing with manipulatives like puzzles, building blocks, a play kitchen, measuring and comparing sizes, shapes, height and length.

-• Social-dramatic play: Responding to and interacting with peers, teachers, and caregivers as they reenact lived experiences and engage in imaginative, dramatic play areas.
+• Social-dramatic play: Responding to and interacting with peers, teachers, and caregivers as they reenact lived experiences and engage in imaginative, dramatic play scenarios.

 • Sensory: Playing with textured objects like sand, water, paint, clay, fabric, and soft climbing structures.